semgrep/semgrep-docs/docs/playground.md

 1. Ensure that you are signed in.
 2. Click **Add to Rule Board**.
 3. Select either the **Monitor**, **Comment**, or **Block** board based on the importance of the rule.
-Findings for rules on the Block board will prevent PR merges within a CI environment.
-Findings for rules on the Comment board will leave comments within the PR or MR.
+Findings for rules on the Block board prevent PR merges within a CI environment.
+Findings for rules on the Comment board leave comments within the PR or MR.

 ## Embedding a rule in your site